-Lastly, concerning both the respondents' current and future work fields, the majority of responses pointed towards engineering (26.6%) and management (24.5%).
+Lastly, concerning both the respondents' current and future work fields, most responses pointed towards engineering (26.6%) and management (24.5%).
 Education and economics follow, comprising 10.5% and 8.4% of the responses, respectively.
 Furthermore, the remaining answers are very diverse, as shown in Figure 5.